jeff-adkisson/swe-3643-spring-2024/project/README.md

    -  Add, subtract, multiply, divide, equals, power, log, root, and factorial
    -  Reciprocal, sin, cosine, and tangent

    Your web-based calculator can be built in Java, C#, or Python.
 You will follow the [Test Driven Development (TDD) methodology](https://testdriven.io/test-driven-development/) to create your calculator logic and unit test it independent from the UI/web interface.
 To facilitate unit testing, your calculator logic will be *referenced* by the web-based UI - not tightly coupled into your UI code.
-All of your unit tests will be written using the [industry-standard AAA pattern (arrange, act, assert)](https://medium.com/@pjbgf/title-testing-code-ocd-and-the-aaa-pattern-df453975ab80) and [follow the `UnitOfWork_StateUnderTest_ExpectedBehavior` naming convention](https://osherove.com/blog/2005/4/3/naming-standards-for-unit-tests.html).
+All your unit tests will be written using the [industry-standard AAA pattern (arrange, act, assert)](https://medium.com/@pjbgf/title-testing-code-ocd-and-the-aaa-pattern-df453975ab80) and [follow the `UnitOfWork_StateUnderTest_ExpectedBehavior` naming convention](https://osherove.com/blog/2005/4/3/naming-standards-for-unit-tests.html).

 -  Adding unit tests to the calculator classes (the classes that perform the calculations) to achieve 100% coverage of the calculation methods.